XBraid/xbraid/docs/Introduction.md

 ## Overlapping communication and computation {#overlapping}

   XBraid effectively overlaps communication and computation.
-The main computational kernel of XBraid is relaxation (C or F).
-At the start a each sweep, each processor first posts a send at its left-most point, and then carries out F-relaxation on its right-most interval in order to send the next processor the data that it needs.
-If each processor has multiple intervals at this XBraid level, this should allow for complete overlap.
+  The main computational kernel of XBraid is one relaxation sweep touching all the CF intervals.
+At the start of a relaxation sweep, each process first posts a non-blocking receive at its left-most point.
+It then carries out F-relaxation in each interval, starting with the right-most interval to send the data to the neighboring process as soon as possible.
+If each process has multiple CF intervals at this XBraid level, the strategy allows for complete overlap.
   \latexonly
    \begin{figure}[!ht] \centering
        \subfloat{\includegraphics[width=0.35\textwidth]{../img/overlap.pdf}}